xJonah/Liberation/README.md

 # Liberation
 Team 22's Game

-This game is in develpment as part of our Team Project university module.
+This game was developed as part of our Team Project university module.

-This is being created using Unity and C#.
+This is being created using Unity(C#) and the Photon multiplayer engine.